 Fewer Replacements - Lower Costs

-As such, your LED light bulb won’t need to be replaced every five minutes, and unlike traditional bulbs, don’t simply go POP or fizzle out.
+As such, your LED light bulb won’t need to be replaced every five minutes.
+This is unlike traditional bulbs, as LEDs don’t simply go POP or fizzle out.
 No, after a certain amount of time, an LED will begin to emit fewer and fewer lumens levels over a prolonged period of time.
-Why, even long after their stated lifetime, LEDs will continue to operate for years, but at less than 100% efficiency.
+Even long after their stated lifetime, LEDs will continue to operate for years.
+However, this will be at less than 100% efficiency.

-This process of output reduction over time is known as the “L70 rating”, the number here referring to the period before the system begins to emit less light and operates at less than 70% of its maximum output.
+This process of output reduction over time is known as the “L70 rating”.
+The number here refers to the period before the system begins to emit less light and operates at less than 70% of its maximum output.

-So, while a traditional incandescent bulb can offer between 750 and 2,000 hours for the longer life varieties, LED bulbs afford in the region of 50,000 hours of light, which means that even if it's switched on for 8 hours every day, you won’t have to replace one for over 17 years!
+So, a traditional incandescent bulb can offer between 750 and 2,000 hours for the longer life varieties.
+However, LED bulbs afford in the region of 50,000 hours of light.
+This means that even if it's switched on for 8 hours every day, you won’t have to replace one for over 17 years!

 We're Here to Help!